Asylum seekers who have got a job and want to apply for a work permit

 - you must have had an AT-UND while you were an asylum seeker

-- you must have been working for six months for the same employer prior to the date that the Migration Board received your application for a work permit
+- you must have been working for four months for the same employer prior to the date that the Migration Board received your application for a work permit

 - your employer must offer you the opportunity to continue working for another 12 months

 - you must be offered a monthly pretax salary of at least SEK 13,000.
-The requirements also apply to the previous six months.
+The requirements also apply to the previous four months.

 To obtain a work permit, you must fulfil the requirements for a work permit for one job.
 You cannot fulfil the requirements via a combination of several jobs.